chriskuehl/autopkgtest/doc/README.package-tests.rst

 The fields which may appear in debian/tests/control stanzas are:

 Tests: name-of-test [name-of-another-test ...]
-    This field is mandatory.
-It names the tests which are defined by this stanza.
+    This field names the tests which are defined by this stanza, and map to executables/scripts in the test directory.
 All of the other fields in the same stanza apply to all of the named tests.
+Either this field or ``Test-Command:`` must be present.

     Test names are separated by whitespace and should contain only characters which are legal in package names.
 It is permitted, but not encouraged, to use upper-case characters as well.

+Test-Command: shell command
+    If your test only contains a shell command or two, or you want to re-use an existing upstream test executable and just need to wrap it with some command like ``dbus-launch`` or ``env``, you can use this field to specify the shell command directly.
+It will be run under ``bash -e``.
+This is mutually exclusive with the ``Tests:`` field.

 Restrictions: restriction-name [another-restriction-name ...]
     Declares some restrictions or problems with the tests defined in